billbrod/foveated-metamers/README.md

 |200 msec|500 msec|200 msec|1000 msec|200 msec|2000 msec|
 ```

 Image 1 and image 2 will always be two different images.
-They will
+They will either be two
-either be two metamers generated from the same reference image with
+metamers generated from the same reference image with the same scaling value
-the same scaling value (and model), but different seeds, or one of
+(and model, if `comp=met`), but different seeds, or one of those images and the
-those images and the reference image it was generated from.
-Image X
+reference image it was generated from (if `comp=ref`).
+Image X will always be a
-will always be a repeat of either image 1 or 2, and the subject's job
+repeat of either image 1 or 2, and the subject's job is to press either 1 or 2
-is to press either 1 or 2 on the keyboard, in order to indicate which
-image they think was repeated.
+on the keyboard, in order to indicate which image they think was repeated.

 To run the experiment:

 - Activate the `psypy` environment: `conda activate psypy`
 - Start the experiment script from the command line: `python
    foveated_metamers/experiment.py ~/Desktop/metamers/stimuli/{model
-   name}/stimuli.npy {subject} {num}`, where `{model_name}, {subject},
+   name}/stimuli.npy {subject} {sess_num} {im_num} -t abx -c {comp}`, where
-   and {num}` are as above
+   `{model_name}, {subject}, {im_num}, {sess_num}, {comp}` are as above
    - There are several other arguments the experiment script can take,
      run `python foveated_metamers/experiment.py -h` to see them, and
      see the [other arguments](#other-arguments) section for more
      information.
-- Explain the task to the subject, as seen in the "say this to subject
+- Explain the task to the subject, as seen in the "say this to subject for
-  for experiment" section
+  experiment" section (this text will also appear on screen before each run for
+  the participant to read)
 - When the subject is ready, press the space bar to begin the task.
 - You can press the space bar at any point to pause it, but the pause
   won't happen until the end of the current trial, so don't press it a